pnp/blog/content/microsoft-365-platform-community-update/22-11-24/index.md

   - Microsoft Teams
   - SharePoint
   - SharePoint Framework (SPFx)
+  - Power Platform
+  - Power Apps
+  - Power Automate
-type: regular
+type: epic
-draft: true
+draft: false
 ---

 Microsoft 365 Platform Community (PnP) November 2022 update is out with a summary of the latest guidance, samples, and solutions from Microsoft or from the community for the community.

-Starting from this update, we are a bit adjusting the format, so that we can focus more on the contributors across the different areas of our community.
+Starting from this update, we are a bit adjusting the format, so that we can focus more on the contributors across the different areas of the community.

 >  *We are committed on building the best tech community in the world where everyone feels welcome and we help to empower each and every community member to achieve more.*

-### Main resources around Microsoft 365 Platform Community
+## Main resources around Microsoft 365 Platform Community

 * Microsoft 365 Platform Community - [https://aka.ms/m365/community](https://aka.ms/m365/community) - One location for all the resources and news around Microsoft 365 platform
 * Microsoft 365 and Power Platform samples - [https://aka.ms/m365/samples](https://aka.ms/m365/samples)